sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 # The sheer practicality of OCaml

 I own and have read a lot of Haskell books.
 I've also loved reading some Haskell papers and many blog posts over the years.
-My undergraduate background is in computer science and I actually love hard-core PL/Computer Science-*y* stuff.
+My undergrad degree is in Computer Science and I actually love hard-core PL/Computer Science-*y* stuff.
 Haskell has been a major influence on me.

 I could *read* a piece of Haskell and my heart dances with joy.
 These moments of joy are not as common with OCaml.